Window Replacement Cost in Portland (2026)

 Community❓Common Questions

-In Portland, a permit is typically not required for 'like-for-like' window replacements where the opening size and structural headers remain unchanged.
-However, if you are enlarging an opening or creating a new one, a residential building permit is required, with fees often starting around $200.
+A permit is typically not required for 'like-for-like' replacements where the size and structure remain unchanged.
+However, if you are enlarging an opening or changing the structure, the City of Portland requires a permit costing between $145 and $380.

 📊Our Methodology